 Employ rainwater collection systems.
 A rainwater collection barrel is a great option, but don’t forget features like rain gardens that naturally collect and disperse rainwater where you want it to go.

 Use organic gardening methods.
-Organic gardening methods are key to water conservation, because they help to create thriving, nutrient-rich soil.
-Healthy soil is able to absorb water and get it to the plants’ roots, resulting in abundant food crops, thriving plants, and less disease and pest problems.
+Organic gardening methods are key to water conservation because they help to create thriving, nutrient-rich soil.
+Healthy soil is able to absorb water and get it to the plants’ roots, resulting in abundant food crops, thriving plants, and fewer disease and pest problems.
 Unhealthy soil contributes to water run-off and waste.